-By timothy from Slashdot's factory-schooling department
+By samzenpus from Slashdot's conference-or-else department

-By timothy from Slashdot's remote-control department
+By samzenpus from Slashdot's you-keep-using-that-word-I-do-not-think-it-means-what-you-think-it-means department